 Section 8.3: Individual Interactions

-Engaging residents in conversations is just one of the many ways an RA interacts with students and tries to help them feel like they're an important part of their floor, building and the overall Cornell community.
-Staff should be intentional about who we're interacting with and how we're trying to help make our resident's experiences at Cornell as good as they can be.
+Engaging residents in conversations is just one of the many ways an RA interacts with students and tries to help them feel like they're an important part of their floor, building, and the overall Cornell community.
+Staff should be intentional about who they're interacting with and how they're trying to help make our resident's experiences at Cornell as good as they can be.

 Pay attention as you interact with students in your community.
 As an RA you should try to engage in at least one meaningful conversation with your residents each block.
 Notice the things that they have in their room, what they’re involved in, and what they’re saying on social media.
 This will help you get to know your residents better and assist you as you work to meet their wants and needs.
 Also, pay special attention to how often you’re interacting with residents.
 There will be those we see and talk to almost daily, and those who we barely get to interact with.
 Is this their choice?
 Is it because they are busy?
 Or is it because they don’t feel connected to their community?
 Use this information to help you be intentional about when you're trying to engage with others on your floor.